MFathinHalim/KamusBahasaRejang-Web-and-backend-/README.md

-# Menfess

-Sosial Media Apps Anak Muda!!
+# Kamus Bahasa Rejang Web
+Kamus Bahasa Rejang adalah sebuah aplikasi penerjemah pada bahasa Indonesia dan Rejang.
+Pada Repository ini adalah Kamus Bahasa Rejang untuk Web dimana terdapat Frontend dan Backend.
+Frontend menggunakan Vanilla CSS dan Backend Menggunakan NodeJS-Express serta database MongoDB

-//! © The script created by M.Fathin Halim(Doma Tomoharu) and The Friends.
+//! © The script created by M.Fathin Halim(Doma Tomoharu).
 //?
-If you want copy it, you need to change it and you cant use ALL our script to your apps:/
+If you want copy it, you need to change it and you cant use ALL my script to your apps:/